Choice and Change of Health Professional

 If John were to continue to experience pain, and return to the family physician for further treatment, the family physician may likely pursue further investigation, such as a request for x-rays.
 At this point, the WSIB would consider John’s physician to be responsible for the management of John’s health care, even if John continues to receive treatment from the physiotherapist.

 If a worker needs to, or chooses to, obtain treatment from more than two health professionals (from among the four groups of health professionals listed under "Policy") the worker is required to obtain the WSIB’s authorization.
-For the purposes of this policy, treatment from more than two health professionals is considered a change in health professionals (see the guidelines below entitled "Changing Health Professionals").
+For the purposes of this policy, treatment from more than two health professionals is considered a change in health professionals.
+Refer to the guidelines in this policy on "Changing health professionals".

 Referrals